matheusblm/blog/02-Literature-Notes/React Interview Prep.md

 | INNER JOIN | Only matched rows | None                    | When you need data from both tables that match |
 | LEFT JOIN  | Left table        | Right side              | Show all left items even if missing matches    |
 | RIGHT JOIN | Right table       | Left side               | Show all right items even if missing matches   |

+### AWS

+quem pode e o que eles podem ver

+Users, grupos, roles e policiticas

+Work in the iam account not in the main account

+Users groups

+Roles = Identity with specify permission

+Create a iam role the ec2 instance and assign the role for the user groups

+IAM user - Individual identity
+IAM role - Temporary permission

+Policy types

+### Diffrence between ORM and Writing Manual sql queries

+Faster development, safer, easir to main
+Manual SQL Advantages, more contron, better performante tunning for complex join

+### How does an index work

+An index is a data structure that helps the databse find rows faster withtou scanning the entire table